Drain the tofu, pat dry with a paper towel, and cut into small cubes.

 Once the oil is hot, keep it on a medium heat and add the cornflour-coated tofu.

 Fry for a few minutes on each side, turning over halfway through (it's easiest to do this using chopsticks).
 Cook until it’s crispy and lightly browned, but be careful not to overcook, otherwise it’ll become tough.

 Transfer the cooked tofu onto a plate lined with kitchen paper (to drain away the excess oil).

 For the sauce:

-Cook for a few minutes, stirring regularly until tofu is warmed through and coated evenly in the sauce
+Cook for a few minutes, stirring regularly, until the tofu is warmed through and evenly coated in the sauce.

-To make this dish more spicy, you can add more chilli - either sliced fresh chilli, dried chilli flakes or cayenne chilli powder.
+To make this dish spicier, you can add more chilli - either sliced fresh chilli, dried chilli flakes or cayenne chilli powder.

-Yes, you can add vegetables - just make sure to make extra sauce if adding extra ingredients.
+You can also add vegetables - just make sure to make extra sauce if adding extra ingredients.